 Part of the teen camp overnight is the night hike where the group walks silently to our North Beach location to experience Hale at night!
 This part of the experience provides them with a new perspective of nature including fireflies lighting up the fields, new sounds they wouldn't hear during the daytime, and an unobstructed sky full of stars.

-We're thrilled you have chosen Hale for your child to foster a strong relationship with the great outdoors and learn leadership skills that will serve them well, whether their first job is a camp counselor, or an opportunity outside of the camping world!
+We're thrilled you have chosen Hale to help your child foster a strong relationship with the great outdoors and learn leadership skills that will serve them well, whether their first job is as a camp counselor or an opportunity outside the camping world!

 Week 1

-The CIT Program begins with training on workplace policies, camp structures, and routines, as well as learning.
-Participants will also have opportunities to explore several Hale programs and various positions.
-In addition to all of the learning and training, participants will also have opportunities for fun and to engage in various camp activities and events.
+The CIT Program begins with training on workplace policies, camp structures, and routines.
+Participants also have opportunities to explore several Hale programs and various positions.
+Participants also have opportunities to engage in various camp activities and events.

 Participants will come away with hard and soft skills related to camp work.
-In addition, they will create camaraderie among participants and establish a creative mindset while being introduced to Hale's programs and summer positions.
+In addition, they will foster camaraderie among participants and cultivate a creative mindset as they are introduced to Hale's programs and summer positions.

 Week 2

 During the second week, participants will work on a specific program or activity of their choice.
-They will shadow the counselors and campers, and assist where needed.
-Each day, they will have time to journal about how their experience is going, and they will also get a chance to work on an independent curriculum project.
+They will shadow counselors and campers and assist as needed.
+Each day, they will have time to journal about their experience and also work on an independent curriculum project.

-The goals for this week are that participants will get a better idea of individual programs and how they work, learn how to build a curriculum and get plenty of hands-on experience.
+The goals for this week are for participants to gain a better understanding of individual programs and how they work, learn how to build a curriculum, and gain plenty of hands-on experience.

 Weeks 3 and 4

-During the last two weeks, participants will meet with someone in leadership who will act as a guide and mentor.
-They will work on a service project or event or spend time volunteering in a particular department or area.
-Projects, events, and volunteering are all focused on "paying It forward" and leaving Hale a little better than how you found it.
+Over the last two weeks, participants will meet with a leader who will serve as a guide and mentor.
+They will work on a service project, event, or spend time volunteering in a particular department or area.
+Projects, events, and volunteering are all focused on "paying it forward" and leaving Hale a little better than how you found it.

-When the four weeks are complete, participants will leave with volunteer hours for the amount of time they worked.
+When the four weeks are complete, participants will receive volunteer hours for the time they worked.

 The second summer as a CIT allows campers to utilize and enhance skills they learned in their first year following a similar structure.
 The expectations are higher, and we expect the they will be role models for our first-year CITs.